fieserWolF/convertron3000/doc/Convertron.md

 	  -h, --help            show this help message and exit -i, --image INPUT_IMAGE
 							image file)
-	  -c, --clashes CLASHES_JSON
-							filename of report containing all color-clashes (in json-format (default="/tmp/color_clashes.json") -o, --output CLASHES_IMAGE
-							filename of color-clash image (default="/tmp/color_clashes.png")
+	  -g, --gradient FILE_GRADIENT
+							filename of custom gradient file (JSON) to be loaded -s, --settings FILE_SETTINGS
-	  -d, --debug           show color-clashes on consule
+							filename of settings file (JSON) to be loaded -d, --debug           show color-clashes on consule

-	Example: ./convertron.py -i image.png -c /tmp/clashes.json -d
+	Example: ./convertron.py -i image.png -g 8color_gradient-brown.json -s settings.json -d
 # Getting Started

 Convertron3000 comes in two flavors:

+- Python3 script if you have python3 installed on your system (preferred method)
-- standalone executable for 64-bit systems Linux, MacOS/Darwin and Windows (see [releases](https://github.com/fieserWolF/convertron3000/releases))
+- executable for Linux and Windows (see [releases](https://github.com/fieserWolF/convertron3000/releases))
-- Python3 script

-## Run the standalone executable
+## Run the executable

-Just download your bundle at [releases](https://github.com/fieserWolF/convertron3000/releases) and enjoy.
+Just download your zip-bundle at [releases](https://github.com/fieserWolF/convertron3000/releases), extract it to a folder of your choice and enjoy.
-Keep in mind that only 64bit systems are supported as I could not find a 32bit system to generate the bundle.

 ### Note for Windows users